garrandall/popular-music-data/tracks/you-re-the-voice-john-farnham.md

 With the power to be powerful
 Believing we can make it better

-Ooh, we're all someone's daughter
+Oh, we're all someone's daughter
 We're all someone's son, oh
 How long can we look at each other
 Down the barrel of a gun?